 • The metric is the expression used to evaluate how well models are solving the problem.
 The metric must be automatically computable, even though this often means that we must sacrifice how well the metric fits the problem.
 Consider problems for which multiple solutions exist, such as text summarization; automatic evaluation of such problems is far from trivial.

 How to manipulate each component of the equation

-Because the problem, the data and the metric usually cannot be changed in academic or competitive contexts, industrial data scientists often forget to manipulate these components.
-In the following section, we will elaborate on how data scientists can manipulate each of the 4 components to their advantage.
+Because of the problem, the data and the metric usually cannot be changed in academic or competitive contexts, and industrial data scientists often forget to manipulate these components.
+In the following section, we elaborate on how data scientists can manipulate each of the 4 components to their advantage.

 Manipulating the problem

 In competitions, the problem is always to reach the highest measurement on the test data.
 It cannot be changed.
 If the metric does not provide an accurate measurement of the intention of the organizer of the contest, the problem does not change.
 Competitors are allowed to explore such conflicts of interests.

 In academia, researchers can sometimes change the problems slightly to their advantage, but only problems that can be applied to a wide range of applications are of interest.

 In the industry, however, the initial problem should often be modified or completely changed.
 Many problems posed by laymen should be skipped altogether.
 Experienced data scientists avoid problems that are impossible to solve and manage the expectations of stakeholders.

 Problems can be modified to improve commercial viability in 3 different ways: